-A-2.4.6.4.(6) Protection from Backflow Caused by Surcharge.
-These requirements are intended to apply when in the opinion of the authority having jurisdiction there is danger of backup from a public sewer.
+A-2.4.6.4.(3) Protection from Backflow Caused by Surcharge.
+The requirement in Sentence 2.4.6.4.(3) is intended to apply when, in the opinion of the authority having jurisdiction, there is danger of backup from a public sewer.

+Figure A-2.4.6.4.(3)

-Figure A-2.4.6.4.(6) Protection from Backflow Caused by Surcharge
+Protection from backflow caused by surcharge